Tutorial: Policy exploration procedure

 It is important for the model behaviour in response to proposed fisheries changes that the model is fitted to time series data – that is that density dependence related to carrying capacity has been considered (see Density dependence and carrying capacity chapter), and the vulnerability multipliers that affect population resilience have been modified accordingly, (see Vulnerability and vulnerability multiplier chapter).

-It can hardly come as a surprise that we use Anchovy Bay for illustration throughout this tutorial.
+It should hardly come as a surprise that we use Anchovy Bay for illustration in this tutorial.
 If needed, you can download a version of the Anchovy Bay model that is fitted to time series data from this link.

 What fleets to consider?

 As an example, the recreational fleet may be relying on a species that is also a target for a commercial fleet that is considered in the optimizations.
-Abundance changes caused by changing the commercial fleet effort will then impact the catch rates in the recreational fleet and the impact of that will impact optimization measures that are affected by the recreational fleet.
+Abundance changes caused by changing the commercial fleet effort will then impact the catch rates of the recreational fleet, which in turn will impact optimization measures that are affected by the recreational fleet.

 Exploratory analysis